Lightning-AI/lightning-thunder/docs/source/basic/faq.rst

 2. How can I use torch.compile with Thunder?
 ============================================

-The correct way to use ``torch.compile`` with Thunder is as an executor.
-This gives you finer grained control over which parts of your model are handled by which
+The correct way to use ``torch.compile`` with Thunder is to use the executor.
+This way, you get finer grained control over which parts of the model are handled by which executor.

 Calling ``torch.compile()`` and then ``thunder.jit()`` is not what you want.
 It doesn't give a good error message right now, but it should not work.